DHTMLX/docs-suite/docs/treegrid/features.md

 ### How to configure drag-n-drop

-In this section you will know how to configure the drag-n-drop functionality for TreeGrid
+In this section you will know how to configure the drag-n-drop functionality for TreeGrid.

 | Topic                                                                               | Description                                                                                                                                                         |
 | ----------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------- |